Fiat CR.42 Falco: Battle of France

 On 13 June 1940, three days after entry of Italy into the war, 23 pilots from 23° Gruppo of 3° Stormo escorted a flight of ten Fiat BR.20 bombers to bomb the French naval base of Toulon.
-Later that day, they attacked French Air Force base of Hyères, in the Provence-Alpes-Côte d'Azur region in southeastern France, hitting on the ground, approximately 50 enemy aircraft and destroying at least 20 of them.
+Later that day, they attacked French Air Force base of Hyères, in the Provence-Alpes-Côte d'Azur region in southeastern France, hitting approximately 50 enemy aircraft on the ground and destroying at least 20 of them.
 Italian pilots from 151° Gruppo claimed the shooting down of a French Vought V.156F.
 On the same day, a CR.42 from 82a Squadriglia (13° Gruppo) took off to intercept a reconnaissance aircraft, but it failed to make contact and crashed during its landing, killing the pilot.

 On 15 of June, 67 CR.42s from the same units, plus 18° Gruppo (from 3° Stormo), attacked the airfields of Southern France.
 27 biplanes from 150° Gruppo strafed the airfield of Cuers-Pierrefeu, between Cuers and Pierrefeu-du-Var, with machine gun fire, causing around 15 V-156Fs to burst into flames.
 Seven of the Fiats giving top-cover were intercepted by Bloch MB.152s (Bloch MB.151s, according to other sources) from A.C.-3 that shot down a Falco and forced another to land.
 Italian pilots claimed four French fighters.
 Subsequently, Fiats attacked the airfields of Le Cannet-des-Maures and Puert Pierrefin, close to the border.
 This time the French fighter units reacted and the Fiats were attacked by Dewoitine 520s from G.C.III/6.
 Regia Aeronautica aviators claimed 8–10 air victories and many aircraft destroyed on the ground.
 Fiat pilots were credited with the downing of three Bloch and five Dewoitine fighters, in exchange for the loss of five Falchi.

 Following the Fall of France, an Italian air group of CR.42s and BR.20 bombers operated from Belgium during October and November 1940.
 This task force flew some offensive operations during the later stages of the Battle of Britain, but incurred a high loss rate.
-Cattaneo speculated that the light losses experienced during the Battle of France had persuaded the Regia Aeronautica that the type was considerably more effective that it was against the modern frontline fighter aircraft that it would be coming up against, and thus had encouraged this brief deployment.
+Cattaneo speculated that the light losses experienced during the Battle of France had persuaded the Regia Aeronautica that the type was considerably more effective than it was against the modern frontline fighter aircraft that it would be coming up against, and thus had encouraged this brief deployment.
 In the present day, the RAF Museum at Hendon, London has a CR.42 on static display from this time; this aircraft had reportedly force-landed in Suffolk with a broken oil pipe, with the pilot surviving.